Site Map

 • [Feb quake] jerking was often repeated and violent.
 It seemed as if some monstrous weight had rolled or swung almost out of the power of the force which was restraining it.
 Newbern NC

-• [ Dec. quake felt near Buffalo NY ] Husband thought he was having a fit.
+• [ Dec. quake felt in river bottoms near Buffalo NY ] Husband thought he was having a fit.
 Wife thought house was on fire.
 Bells rang through the house.
 Door, kettle, clothes swung.
 Felt like house was moving two feet back and forth.
 Several neighbors felt same.
 No wind or noise.
 Would like to account for this on rational principles. (see Newbern NC link)

 Jan.
 1812